jacobkalat/jacobkalat.github.io/_posts/2021-04-02-tryhackme-intro.md

 With this in mind, to complete the task, copy and paste the IP address of the room's machine to the URL bar of your browser in the VM.
 If the page isn't loading you may have to restart the rooms machine.

 Submit the flag to the input field and move on to the next task.
 This one does not require a submission so you can just hit the button.
+This concludes the Tutorial room.

 If you would like to see what careers exist in cyber security you can move onto the <a href="https://tryhackme.com/room/startingoutincybersec">Starting Out In Cyber Sec</a> room.
-I would highly reccommend taking the time to work through the <a href="https://tryhackme.com/room/introtoresearch">Introduction to Researching</a> room if you are new to this.
+I would highly reccommend taking the time to work through the <a href="https://tryhackme.com/room/introtoresearch">Introduction to Researching</a> room if you are new to cyber sec.

+After this, you should be ready to move on to any of the other rooms in the *Complete Beginner* learning path.

 -----